Catman (DC Comics): Secret Six

 In the 2005 mini-series Villains United, Catman resurfaced in Africa, where he attempted to resalvage his life and began living with a pride of lions.
 He used this time to lose weight and regain his sense of self-worth and fighting skills.
 This 'perfect existence' would be shattered by the arrival of the Secret Society of Super Villains, however.
-Seeking to unite all of Earth's super-villains under his control, Lex Luthor (secretly Alexander Luthor, Jr. of the original Earth-Three in disguise) sought to recruit Catman into the fold as a minion, only to be rejected.
+Seeking to unite all of Earth's super-villains under his control, Lex Luthor (secretly Alexander Luthor Jr. of the original Earth-Three in disguise) sought to recruit Catman into the fold as a minion, only to be rejected.
 It was initially believed that an angry Lex Luthor had Deathstroke kill the lions Catman was living with in retaliation for being rejected by a "nobody" but this was later revealed to have been a misdirection.

 Catman vowed revenge against Luthor, and was subsequently recruited into a criminal syndicate known as the Secret Six.
 Together, the Secret Six waged war against the Secret Society of Super Villains under the direction of an individual known only as Mockingbird.
 During that time he found out that it was in fact fellow Secret Six member Deadshot who had killed his lions, so that he would join the organization.
 Deadshot would later apologize, and Catman forgave him.
 Although the two were reluctant allies at first, the two soon bonded and became what one could loosely call friends.

 Under Villains United writer Gail Simone, Catman has achieved a new level of fame.
 Portrayed as a cunning warrior with a sense of honor, the character is now a potent antihero.
-He is depicted with physical abilities that allow him to fight Mallah to a standstill and to blind Captain Nazi.
+He is depicted with physical abilities that allow him to fight Monsieur Mallah to a standstill and blind Captain Nazi.

 He is different from most other Batman villains in the sense that he has noble and heroic qualities.
 While Cheshire notes that Blake behaves more like a hero than a villain, he sees heroes such as the Justice League as being arrogant and abusive of their power, as seen when he confronts Green Arrow about the Doctor Light incident.
 It has been revealed that during his time with the Six he impregnated Cheshire and that the two now have a son, Thomas Jr.